VirtualMetric/virtualmetric-doc/installation/install-a-virtualmetric-server.md

 http://localhost
 ```

-After loading the VirtualMetric Dashboard, you will see following login screen.
-You can log in using the username and password that you provided on Setup Wizard.
-After you type your **username** and **password**, click to **Login** button to log in.
+After loading the _VirtualMetric Dashboard_, you will see the login screen below.

 <div align="left">
 <figure><img src="../.gitbook/assets/SetupLoginScreen.png" alt=""><figcaption></figcaption></figure>
 </div>

+You can log in using the username and password that you provided on Setup Wizard.
+After you type your **username** and **password**, click to **Login** button to log in.

-When you log in for the first time, you will see Welcome Screen.
+When you log in for the first time, you will see a _Welcome Screen_.

 <div align="left">
 <figure><img src="../.gitbook/assets/image (198).png" alt=""><figcaption><p>VirtualMetric Welcome Screen</p></figcaption></figure>
 </div>

-Please click **Go to Settings** button to navigate to Settings page.
-Now you can active the product to start monitoring.
+Click the **Go to Settings** button to navigate to the _Settings_ page.
+Here, you can activate the product to start monitoring your data.